josephamcdonald/Newzy/README.md

 **Simple...Efficient...FREE.**

-Newzy gathers and displays the news results you want to see.
+Newzy™ gathers and displays the news results you want to see.
 These results are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")

 ## Getting Started

-Newzy is activated with a free API token.
+Newzy™ is activated with a free API token.
 Benefits of your personal token include up to 100 API requests per day.
 Once obtained, provide your 32-character token in Settings.
 Get your token at [GNews.io/register](https://gnews.io/register)

 ## Screenshots